danpub1/mkrpc/README.md

 ### Update
 [https://danpub1.github.io/mkrpc/mkrpc-air.html](https://danpub1.github.io/mkrpc/mkrpc-air.html)

 Simplicity may win out.
-Can't convince myself that the CVC-based passcodes are usefully pronounceable, and that the complexity of typing just the first three letters of words is worth it.
+Can't be convinced that the CVC-based passcodes are usefully pronounceable, and that the complexity of typing just the first three letters of words is worth it.

 This version has a 2048-word dictionary of 4 letter words.
 Just use them